jkallini/MazeAdventures/README.md

 is infinite, which means endless fun for the player.

 This game isn't *just* about getting through the maze, though.
 The evil Glowies have locked your Pill friends in rooms, and hid the keys all over the maze.
-You have to find all the keys and unlock all of the rooms before you can leave the maze!
+You have to find the keys and unlock all of the rooms before you can leave the maze!

 The Glowies, the keys, and the rooms are distributed randomly across the maze using [Poisson disk sampling](http://www.cemyuksel.com/cyCodeBase/soln/poisson_disk_sampling.html).
 This ensures that they will be in new